 Gastroesophageal reflux disease

 Gastroesophageal reflux disease (GERD) is a common disease where gastric contents reflux into the oesophagus, causing symptoms like heartburn, regurgitation, and possible severe complications.
 It’s caused by excessive relaxation of the lower oesophageal sphincter, and is therefore sort of the opposite disorder of achalasia.

 Risk factors include those which decrease the tone of the LES and/or increase the pressure inside the stomach:

 Most people with GERD only have symptoms but no severe complications.
 However, chronic GERD may cause Barrett metaplasia and reflux oesophagitis.

 We distinguish GERD into one of three types:

 - Non-erosive reflux disease (NERD)

-- Erosive reflux disease (ERD)
+- Complicated erosive reflux disease